 The POWs were in such bad shape that the Japanese took them ashore, on November 8, and sent them to Inrin Temporary.
 The camp was specifically opened for them and they only did light work and grew vegetables to supplement their diets.
 Many of the men recovered while in the camp.

-On Formosa, he was held as a POW at Toroku Camp.
-He remained on Formosa until he was sent to Japan on the Enoshima Maru on January 25, 1945.
+He was also held as a POW at Toroku Camp and remained on Formosa until he was sent to Japan on the Enoshima Maru on January 25, 1945.
 The POWs were put in a hold containing hemp, but they quickly discovered that under the hemp were bags of sugar and canned tomatoes.
 The POWs helped themselves to the canned tomatoes.
 The ship arrived in Japan on January 30 and the POWs disembarked and marched to a schoolhouse.
 Arriving there, they were stripped of their clothing since they were infested with lice and deloused.

 The POWs rode a train to Wakinohama POW Camp, which was later known as Osaka #18-B, which had opened on February 1, 1945.
 The camp was in an industrial complex near the docks.
 When they arrived at the camp, they were bathed and received a straw mat to sleep on.
 Their bed was a platform that ran along the perimeter of the building.
 Meals consisted of rice which was cooked by POWs assigned to the kitchen.

 It needs to be mentioned that Stine was listed on a roster of POWs from Tokyo 4 and 5 who were sent to another camp.
-It is not known how long he was there and when he was there.
+It is not known which camp he was held at and how long he was there or when he was there.

 The POWs worked on the docks unloading scrap metal from train cars onto horse-drawn carts which were taken to barges and the scrap metal was loaded onto barges which were taken to the Kawasaki Steel Mills.
 The POWs also rotated on a detail that worked in a warehouses stacking sacks of grain.
 To steal the grain they would put it in small “tobacco” pouches which they tied around their armpits so when they were searched it wasn’t found.
 The guard in charge of the detail knew what they were doing but never turned them in for punishment.